 - Living with three or more smokers - 18% smoke

-It's not just older children who are being affected.
-Nearly 11% of mothers who gave birth in 2018/19 were smokers at the time of delivery.
-This number is falling, year on year, but it’s still a way off the current government target of just 6% by the end of 2022.
+It's not just older children being affected.
+9% of mothers who gave birth in 2021/22 were smokers at the time of delivery.
+This number is falling, year on year, but it’s still a way off the government target of just 6% by the end of 2022.

-Smoking during pregnancy is known to cause premature births, miscarriages and stillbirths every year in the UK.
+Smoking during pregnancy is known to cause thousands of premature births, miscarriages and stillbirths every year in the UK.

-Cutting back on cigarettes is definitely a good thing to do, but you may be surprised at how damaging just a single cigarette can be to your health.
+Smoking fewer cigarettes is, without doubt, better for you.
+But you may be surprised at how damaging just a single cigarette can be to your health.

 The study concluded: "No safe level of smoking exists for cardiovascular disease.
 Smokers should aim to quit instead of cutting down to significantly reduce their risk of these two common major disorders."

-Cutting down can, however, help people in their efforts to quit eventually.
+Cutting down can, however, help you in your journey to quit eventually.

 Unfortunately, stopping smoking isn't as easy as crushing the cigarettes and moving on with life.
 But like everything you work hard for, the rewards are worth reaping.